CLNEulalia/Express-Mongoose/readme.md

 </html>
 ```

+Now create a `todos` folder inside of the `views` directory.
+Inside the `todos` folder, create a file called `index.hbs`.
+This is where we'll create the template for our homepage view with all of our todo items.

 We'll use the [each helper](https://handlebarsjs.com/guide/builtin-helpers.html#each) in Handlebars to iterate over the array of todos in the object we've passed to the render method and output a list item for each todo object it contains.
 To make it look nice we'll use the Bootstrap `list-group` and `list-group-item` classes!

 ```hbs